 On August 8th 2015, Kimberley set a new world record becoming the 1st woman ever to swim from the Farallon Islands to the Golden Gate Bridge, San Francisco.
 A grueling and dangerous 30 mile swim (over 17 hours of non-stop swimming) through one of the most highly populated Great White shark habitats in the world.

-Kimberley is also a proud member of the Night Train Swimmers who as a team raise money for at-risk members of the community.
+Kim is a proud member of the Night Train Swimmers who as a team raise money for at-risk members of the community.
 In 2012, she joined five others from the team in a relay swim from San Francisco to Santa Barbara.
 After six days of swimming around the clock - day and night - and enduring horrific jellyfish stings, they were forced to abort after swimming 181 miles.
 Despite falling short of breaking the world record for the longest continuous open water swim, the team raised over $1.2 million for Semper Fi Fund.

-Less than a month after setting her world record solo Farallon Island swim, Kimberley and five team mates from the Night Train Swimmers finally broke the existing world record for the longest continuous open water swim.
+Less than a month after setting her world record solo Farallon Island swim, Kim and five team mates from the Night Train Swimmers finally broke the existing world record for the longest continuous open water swim.
 They swam non-stop for 5 days and 5 nights, swimming over 300 miles without wetsuits in the San Francisco Bay.
 All proceeds from this swim provided a young paraplegic Bay Area man, Arthur Renowitzky, with the gift of mobility.
 Shortly after the swim, Arthur was presented with a specialized exoskeleton RE WALK suit, enabling him to fulfill his dream of seeing the world "eye to eye."

 Awards & Nominations

 MSF Global Marathon Swimming Awards: Barra Award, Nominee

 Most Inspirational Swimmer